pmem/pmdk/doc/libpmem/libpmem.7.md

 affects all the NVM libraries,** disabling mapping address randomization and causing the specified address to be used as a hint about where to place the mapping.

+# DEBUGGING AND ERROR HANDLING #

+If an error is detected during the call to a **libpmem** function, the application may retrieve an error message describing the reason for the failure from _UW(pmem_errormsg).
+This function returns a pointer to a static buffer containing the last error message logged for the current thread.
+If *errno* was set, the error message may include a description of the corresponding error code as returned by **strerror**(3).
+The error message buffer is thread-local; errors encountered in one thread do not affect its value in other threads.
+The buffer is never cleared by any library function; its content is significant only when the return value of the immediately preceding call to a **libpmem** function indicated an error, or if *errno* was set.
+The application must not modify or free the error message string, but it may be modified by subsequent calls to other library functions.

+Two versions of **libpmem** are typically available on a development system.
+The normal version, accessed when a program is linked using the **-lpmem** option, is optimized for performance.
+That version skips checks that impact performance and never logs any trace information or performs any run-time assertions.

+A second version of **libpmem**, accessed when a program uses the libraries under _DEBUGLIBPATH(), contains run-time assertions and trace points.
+The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to _LDLIBPATH().
+Debugging output is contolled using the following environment variables.
+These variables have no effect on the non-debug version of the library.

++ **PMEM_LOG_LEVEL**

+The value of **PMEM_LOG_LEVEL** enables trace points in the debug version of the library, as follows:

++ **0** - This is the default level when **PMEM_LOG_LEVEL** is not set.
+No log messages are emitted at this level.

++ **1** - Additional details on any errors detected are logged, in addition to returning the *errno*-based errors as usual.
+The same information may be retrieved using _UW(pmem_errormsg).

++ **2** - A trace of basic operations is logged.

++ **3** - Enables a very verbose amount of function call tracing in the library.

++ **4** - Enables voluminous and fairly obscure tracing
+information that is likely only useful to the **libpmem** developers.

+Unless **PMEM_LOG_FILE** is set, debugging output is written to *stderr*.

++ **PMEM_LOG_FILE**

+Specifies the name of a file where all logging information should be written.
+If the last character in the name is "-", the *PID* of the current process will be appended to the file name when the log file is created.
+If **PMEM_LOG_FILE** is not set, output is written to *stderr*.

 # EXAMPLE #